deniz-hofmeister/ICHY/PARTS.md

 - Package size not specified
 - Less detailed documentation available compared to TI and ADI offerings

+#### Integration Complexity Analysis

+Since design simplicity and reliability are critical factors for this 16-element microphone array, we've performed a detailed analysis of each option's integration complexity:

+##### ADI ADAU7118 Integration Advantages
+1. **Clock Management Simplicity**
+   - Automatic PDM clock generation eliminates need for external clock circuitry
+   - Dual PDM clock outputs provide synchronized clocking across all 16 microphones
+   - Reduces timing error risks in the microphone array that could affect beamforming accuracy

+2. **Streamlined Data Routing**
+   - TDM-16 support allows outputs from both converter chips to be combined into a single data stream
+   - Configurable TDM slot routing provides flexibility in channel assignment
+   - Single synchronized interface to Jetson simplifies firmware and driver development
+   - Reduces the number of required data lines between converters and Jetson

+3. **PCB Layout Efficiency**
+   - 3mm × 3mm package enables more compact array design with shorter signal paths
+   - Smaller footprint simplifies PCB routing and reduces layer requirements
+   - Potentially reduces crosstalk and interference between channels

+4. **Configuration Interface**
+   - Standardized I2C control interface is well-supported on Jetson platforms
+   - Automatic features reduce required configuration parameters
+   - Well-documented specifications simplify integration

+##### TI PCMD3180 Integration Challenges
+1. **Clock Management Complexity**
+   - PLL present but lacks automatic PDM clock generation
+   - May require additional external timing components
+   - More configuration parameters for clock setup

+2. **PCB Design Complexity**
+   - 24-pin WQFN package demands significantly more board space
+   - More complex signal routing with larger package
+   - Potentially requires additional PCB layers for routing

+3. **Feature Overhead**
+   - Comprehensive filtering options require more configuration programming
+   - Higher sampling capabilities add configuration complexity
+   - May require more complex initialization sequences

+##### Tempo TSDP18xx Integration Limitations
+1. **Documentation Gaps**
+   - Less detailed documentation increases implementation risks
+   - May require more engineering time for testing and validation
+   - Higher potential for integration issues without comprehensive documentation

+2. **Interface Limitations**
+   - TDM support limited to 8 channels vs ADAU7118's 16 channels
+   - Likely requires more complex routing between converter chips and Jetson
+   - May require additional interface configuration

+3. **Physical Implementation Uncertainties**
+   - Unspecified package size creates layout uncertainty
+   - Integration complexity difficult to fully assess without complete specifications

 #### Final Selection: ADI ADAU7118

 We have selected the ADI ADAU7118 as the optimal PDM to TDM converter for this application for the following reasons:

-1. **Power Efficiency**: The ADAU7118 provides the lowest specified active power consumption, which is critical for a 16-element array that requires two converter chips.
+1. **Integration Simplicity**: The ADAU7118 provides the most straightforward implementation path with automatic clock generation, dual PDM clock outputs, and TDM-16 support that simplifies the interface to the Jetson platform.
+This reduces development time and potential for integration issues.

-2. **Compact Design**: The smallest package size (3mm × 3mm) enables a more compact microphone array design.
+2. **Compact Design**: The smallest package size (3mm × 3mm) enables a more compact microphone array design with simpler PCB layout.

-3. **Simplified Implementation**:
-   - Automatic PDM clock generation reduces design complexity
-   - Dual PDM clock outputs simplify microphone synchronization
-   - TDM-16 support creates a more standardized interface to the Jetson processor

-4. **Adequate Performance**: The 126dB SNR and 192kHz maximum sampling rate significantly exceed our requirements for the 1kHz-8kHz target frequency range.
+3. **Adequate Performance**: The 126dB SNR and 192kHz maximum sampling rate significantly exceed our requirements for the 1kHz-8kHz target frequency range.

-5. **Interface Efficiency**: The TDM-16 capability allows both chips to have their outputs potentially combined into a single synchronized data stream, simplifying the connection to the Jetson platform.

-6. **System Integration**: The automatic features and well-documented specifications facilitate integration with the other components in the system.
+4. **Power Efficiency**: The ADAU7118 provides the lowest specified active power consumption, which is beneficial for a 16-element array that requires two converter chips.

+5. **Well-Documented Solution**: Comprehensive documentation reduces implementation risks and provides clear integration paths.

-While the TSDP18xx offers superior SNR and the PCMD3180 provides higher maximum sampling rates, these advantages aren't necessary given the microphones' specifications and the project's target frequency range.
-The ADAU7118 provides the optimal balance of power efficiency, form factor, simplicity, and performance for this application.
+While the TSDP18xx offers superior SNR and the PCMD3180 provides higher maximum sampling rates and wider temperature range, these advantages aren't necessary given the microphones' specifications and the project's target frequency range.
+The ADAU7118 provides the optimal balance of integration simplicity, form factor, and performance for this application, potentially reducing development time and reliability risks compared to alternatives.

 ### Clock Distribution
 - TBD: Precision clock distribution network for synchronizing all 16 microphones